 Tanzania, Africa Day 2

-When we arrival at the park gates, Lucas went to process our paperwork.
+When we arrive at the park gates, Lucas went to process our paperwork.
 Lucas explained there is a lengthy training (apprentice) program to become a safari guide.
-Part of the training requires beginner guides to tour people around the visitor centers at parks.
+Part of the training requires beginner guides to tour people around the visitor centres at parks.
 It helps them cut their teeth at customer engagement and work on their English/language skills.
-A “guide in training” toured us through the former office complex and visitor center, which had been ravaged by floods years earlier.
-He did a good job, but needed to work on his English.
+A “guide in training” toured us through the former office complex and visitor centre, which had been ravaged by floods years earlier.
+He did a good job but needed to work on his English.
 Who are we to judge, it was much better than our Swahili.

 As soon as we entered the park we were welcomed by a large troop of Baboons.
 There were also velvet monkeys and blue monkeys everywhere.
-The park is a great habitat for monkeys, it has a continuous water supply and bevy of fruit laden trees.
+The park is a great habitat for monkeys, it has a continuous water supply and a bevvy of fruit-laden trees.
 Many photos were taken especially of the cute baby baboons.
-Next we headed towards the swamp and bird gathering area.
+Next, we headed towards the swamp and bird gathering area.

 On our way back to the lodge we stopped by the village.
 We tried our skills at souvenir bartering.
 Sherriden was much better at it than Anthony.